Frequently Asked Questions (FAQ)

 When does the program begin and end?

-The program begins in mid-late August and is a 12-month program.
+The program begins in mid-late August and is a 10-month program ending mid-June.

 Would it be possible to work a part-time job during the internship?